ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/plugins-api.md

 When requesting a file and after knowing where to resolve it, such as _/path/to/user-workspace/main/scripts/main.js_, Greenwood needs to return the contents of that resource so can be served to a browser or bundled appropriately.
 This is done by passing an instance of `URL` and `Request` and returning an instance of `Response`.
 For example, Greenwood uses this lifecycle extensively to serve all the standard web content types like HTML, JS, CSS, images, fonts, etc and also providing the appropriate `Content-Type` header.

 If you are supporting _non standard_ file formats, like TypeScript (_.ts_) or JSX (_.jsx_), this is where you would want to handle providing the contents of this file transformed into something a browser could understand; like compiling the TypeScript to JavaScript.
+This lifecycle is the right place to evaluate a predicate based on a file's extension.

 Below is an example from [Greenwood's codebase](https://github.com/ProjectEvergreen/greenwood/blob/master/packages/cli/src/plugins/resource/plugin-standard-javascript.js) for serving JavaScript files.